Last Updated: October 2nd, 2019 at 1:13 pm

 A restraining order, sometimes called a protective order, is used by a court to protect a person, business, entity, or the general public in a situation involving alleged domestic violence, harassment, stalking, or sexual assault.
 Every state has some form of a domestic violence restraining order, as well as specific laws for stalking and sexual assault restraining orders.In Florida, restraining orders can cover different types of violence, including domestic, repeated, dating, and sexual.
 Each of these orders offers different protections, although they are all very similar to those provided by domestic violence restraining orders.

-Steps to File a Restraining Order
+How To File A Restraining Order

 Filing a restraining order often starts at the local family court located in the county where you live, the person who harassed you lives, or where the abuse happened.
 While the process to file for a restraining order is rather easy, the filing of legal documents and the gathering of such documents can be more complicated.